bhavikateli/Collab-App/README.md

 - [x] [Comments]: Can add comments on discovery page to start the first contact with other creators.
 - [x] [Follow other users]: User (registered) can follow another user to view on Discovery feed
 - [x] [View other profiles]: User can view another user's profile if they click on username in Home Feed
+- [x] [ReportBugs Page]: A page meant for users to leave feedback or report any bugs that they are facing.
+- [x] [Test on a real Android Device]: Test it on a real device to make sure the app is working.

 ## 2. Navigation